Integrated System of Occupational and Industrial Safety Management

 The Integrated System aims to detect, minimize, and eliminate hazards and risks associated with labor practices, as well as to attain occupational and industrial safety objectives.

-The main goals of the Integrated System are set forth in Gazprom’s Occupational and Industrial Safety Policy approved by the Company’s Order No. 235 dated July 29, 2009.
+The main goals of the Integrated System are set forth in Gazprom’s Occupational, Industrial and Fire Safety Policy approved by the Company’s Order No. 797 dated November 28, 2017.

 The basic document regulating the Integrated System is the corporate standard STO Gazprom 18000.1-001-2014 ‘Integrated System of Occupational and Industrial Safety Management at Gazprom.
 Main Provisions.’

-The Integrated System of Occupational and Industrial Safety Management helps bring the occupational and industrial safety management procedures in line with applicable laws, science and technology developments, and industry practices.
-It also takes into account the geographic, operating and other conditions specific to each particular subsidiary of Gazprom, thus providing for sustained cooperation between the parent company and its subsidiaries.
+The Integrated System of Process Safety Management not only helps bring the occupational, industrial and fire safety management procedures in line with applicable laws, science and technology developments, and industry practices, but also takes into account the geographic, operating and other conditions specific to each particular subsidiary of Gazprom, thus providing for sustained cooperation between the parent company and its subsidiaries.

 Structure of Gazprom’s Integrated System of Occupational and Industrial Safety Management

-The Occupational and Industrial Safety Commission is appointed by Gazprom’s order.
+The Process Safety Commission is appointed by Gazprom’s order.

 The Commission’s main objectives are as follows:

-- to uphold Gazprom’s Occupational and Industrial Safety Policy;
+- to uphold Gazprom’s Occupational, Industrial and Fire Safety Policy;

-- to develop proposals concerning the implementation of the state policy for occupational and industrial safety within Gazprom;
+- to develop proposals concerning the implementation of the state policy for occupational, industrial and fire safety within Gazprom;

 - to review occupational and industrial safety performance, as well as analyze the Integrated System’s efficiency;

-- to develop proposals for updating the Occupational and Industrial Safety Policy and the Integrated System;
+- to develop proposals for updating the Policy and the Integrated System;

 - to assess the efforts by Gazprom’s subsidiaries to create a safe working environment and ensure industrial safety.